Zesuliwe17/CountItem/README.md

    git clone https://github.com/Zesuliwe17/CountItemAPI.git
    cd CountItemAPI

-Build the project:
+2. Build the project:

-bash
-Copy
-Edit
+bash:
 dotnet build

-Run the API:
+3. Run the API:

-bash
-Copy
-Edit
+bash:
 dotnet run

-Access Swagger UI (if in development mode) at:
+4. Access Swagger UI (if in development mode) at:

 bash
-Copy
-Edit

 https://localhost:5001/swagger

 Using the API

 POST /count

 Send a JSON array of string items, and receive a JSON object with counts.

 Example request body: